 “That swordsman can heal himself?
 Maybe my chaos wizard could benefit from a heal as well.”

 “I can leap fifty feet into the air, but you can fly?
-I’m going to start specializing towards flying too.
+I’m going to start specializing towards flying, too.
 That sounds way better.”

-Eternity RPG’s Roots
+Eternity TTRPG’s Roots

-Some of our most-read posts for Eternity RPG have been about the Eternity RPG classes.
+Some of our most-read posts for Eternity RPG have been about the Eternity TTRPG classes.
 As we’ve looked back over the last several months of just our web traffic alone, it’s obvious that people love the concept of RPG classes, and love to see what classes in any given RPG can “do.”
-At Eternity RPG, we love RPGs of all kinds.
+At Eternity TTRPG, we love RPGs of all kinds.
 We grew up playing video game RPGs.
 It was always fun just to see the concept of classes for each game.
 We used to look up other games just to see what their “classes” could do – how each game defined classes, and what made those classes special.

-Epic Levels And Advancement in Eternity RPG
+Epic Levels And Advancement in Eternity TTRPG

 Once you hit Lv.10 with a class, you can either start at Lv.1 in a new class or take an “epic level” in your existing Lv.10 class.
 My fallen paladin I mentioned earlier?
 He’s now Lv.21.
 Lv.10 fallen paladin.
 Lv.10 revenant.
 Lv.1 dragon knight.
 I’m getting to play multiple classes, taking my favorite portions from each.
 I still have structure when playing, but the game is allowing me to sort of “break the rules” a little bit and go outside of the box.
 It’s led to a lot of great roleplaying moments, adding new classes to my character, as well.